catalinpit/WeatherApp/README.md

 ## Make another copy of the application on your computer.
 ## Make changes only on your computer.
-## When everything is done and works properly, only then push to github and add a meaningful message to what you did.
+## When everything is done and works properly, only then push to github and add a meaningful message to what you did
+##Shah test.

 ## Commands needed: